azurecitadel/azurecitadel.github.io/data-ai/serverless-cognitive.md

 ---
 title: Serverless & Cognitive Services
+author: Ben Coleman
 date: 2018-06-15
+tags: [serverless, cognitive]
 category: data-ai
-tags: [serverless, cognitive]
-comments: true
-author: Ben Coleman

 excerpt: Set up a Serverless & Cognitive Services App
-header:
-  teaser: images/categories/oss.png
 ---

-{% include toc.html %}

 ## Overview
 This guide will step you through deploying a multi part application which demonstrates using serverless compute with Azure Functions combined with the pre-built machine learning models of Cognitive Services